Virginie Razzano

-Virginie Razzano (born 12 May 1983) is a former French professional tennis player.
-She won two WTA Tour singles titles, both of them in 2007.
-Razzano reached her career-high WTA singles ranking of world No. 16 on 14 September 2009.
+Virginie Razzano (born 12 May 1983) is a French former professional tennis player.
+She won two WTA Tour singles titles, both in 2007.
+Razzano reached her career-high WTA singles ranking of No. 16 on 14 September 2009.
 She represented France in the Fed Cup from 2001 to 2014; her overall Fed Cup win–loss record is 16–9 (singles 10–5, doubles 6–4).

 Career

 2005

-She was chosen by Georges Goven to play in the Fed Cup first round when Tatiana Golovin had an injury and when Marion Bartoli and Émilie Loit were suspended.
+She was chosen by Georges Goven to play in the Fed Cup first round when Tatiana Golovin had an injury and Marion Bartoli and Émilie Loit were suspended.
 However, she was replaced by Séverine Brémond Beltrame because of injury in the quarterfinals.

 2006–2007

 On 31 August 2006, Razzano upset eighth seed Martina Hingis in the second round of the US Open.
-On 2 January 2007, she defeated former world No. 5 Daniela Hantuchová in two sets in the second round at the ASB Classic tournament in Auckland.
+On 2 January 2007, she defeated former world No. 5, Daniela Hantuchová, in straight sets in the second round at the Auckland Open.
 In the first round at Wimbledon, she was upset by unseeded Yvonne Meusburger.
 At Forest Hills, she lost in her second WTA Tour final to Gisela Dulko.

 On 30 September 2007, Razzano won her first singles title in Guangzhou.
 As the No. 2 seed, she defeated first-time finalist, 34-year-old Israeli Tzipora Obziler, to claim the title and become the 2007 Guangzhou International Women's Open champion.
 A week later, she claimed her second career title, also in Asia, beating former No. 1 Venus Williams in three sets at the Japan Open Tennis Championships in Tokyo.

 2008

-On 8 January, Razzano lost to Ana Ivanovic in the first round of the Sydney Medibank International in three sets.
+On 8 January, Razzano lost to Ana Ivanovic in the first round of the Sydney International in three sets.
 In the third set, Razzano was ahead 5–2, only to see Ivanovic win the next five games, and eventually proceed to the semifinals.

 In August, she was a member of the French team that competed at the Beijing Olympics.